OmarMadhani/Ray-Tracer/README.md

 You will know when RayTracer.py has created the .ppm file when it prints the output file name in the terminal.
 The time to run the program on a given file may vary depending on the conditions of your device.

-ADS and shadows have been implemented, but reflections have yet to be implemented
+ADS and shadows have been implemented, but reflections still have to be completed.

 Thank you!